wongwill86/air-tasks/README.md

 6. Go to [localhost](http://localhost)
 7. Activate dag and trigger run

-### When developing plugins / new operators / DockerFile:
+### When developing plugins / new operators / DockerFile / dags:
 1. Do above steps 1-3
 2. Build the image with your own tag (good idea to use the branch name)
     ```